morrowind-modding/tes3cs-manual/content/actors/dialogue/index.md

   - Dialogue
 description: Dialogue in Morrowind is one large database that every NPC and creature pulls from.
 ---
-Dialogue in Morrowind is one large database that every NPC and creature pulls from.
+Dialogue in Morrowind is one large database that every [[actors/character/npc|NPC]] and [[actors/creature/index|creature]] pulls from.
 The basic principle being that a character will say the highest priority dialogue they pass all conditions for.
 If they pass no conditions, they have nothing to say about that topic.

 ## Adding, Deleting, and Editing Dialogue IDs

 You can add a new ID by right-clicking in the list on the left side of the Dialogue window and selecting "New."
 You can delete an ID by right-clicking in this list and selecting "Delete" or by selecting an ID and pressing the Delete key.
 You can edit an ID by selecting it and then clicking on it again with the left mouse button.
-Note that when you edit an ID which already exists in a master file, the editor marks the old ID as deleted and creates a new ID which exists only in your plugin.
+Note that when you edit an ID which already exists in a [[data-files/index|master file]], the editor marks the old ID as deleted and creates a new ID which exists only in your plugin.

 ## Topic